Lease Liability in IFRS 16 Sale and Leaseback — Leases

 Continue to recognize the underlying asset.

-– Recognize financial liability under IFRS 9 for any amount received from buyer-lessor.
+– Recognize Financial Liability under IFRS 9 for any amount received from buyer-lessor.

 Buyer-Lessor:

-– Do not recognize the underlying asset.
+– Do NOT recognize the underlying asset.

-– Recognize financial asset under IFRS 9 for any amount paid to the seller-lessee.
+– Recognize Financial Asset under IFRS 9 for any amount paid to the seller-lessee.

 Seller-Lessee: